jenkinsci/p4-plugin/README.md

 * pass (URL to call after a build succeeded)
 * fail (URL to call after a build failed)

+*Please note these paramiter are stored in the Environment and can be used with variable expansion e.g. ${label}; for this reason please avoid these names for slaves and matrix axis.*

 The Build Review Action can be invoked manually from within Jenkins by selecting the Build Review button on the left hand side.
 This provides a form to specify the parameters for build.

 ![Build review](docs/images/review.png)